 - ECM malfunction

 Medium – There’s no immediate threat with the P1131 trouble code.
 In most cases, you can continue driving as normal, especially if you aren’t noticing any performance issues.
 On the other hand, if the car is difficult to drive, it’s best to have it looked at right away.

 Either way, you don’t want to continue driving the vehicle while the engine is running lean.
 Over time, your neglect could lead to more damage that requires additional money for repairs.
 It’s best to fix the problem as soon as you can and keep the engine running as it should.

 How do I fix the engine code P1131?

 To fix the P1131 code, you’ll want to inspect the intake manifold for any vacuum leaks and replace any leaking parts.
 You’ll also want to diagnose the oxygen sensor and replace it if it’s faulty or repair broken wiring.

 However, the only way to tell which repair to use with the P1131 trouble code is to perform a complete diagnostic procedure.
-We outline some steps below.
+I outline some steps below.

 Here are some of the repairs that can fix the P1131 code: